Education

 To be admitted to the undergraduate phase of the teacher education program (Level I), students must:

-- Major in an approved discipline within the College of Arts and Sciences.
+- Elementary or Secondary Education tracks: Major in an approved discipline within the College of Arts and Sciences.

 - Successfully earn 45 credits.